Omni Calculator logo

 You can find the value of the field of view of your telescope in a few steps with our telescope field of view calculator.

 The most basic way to use our calculator is to provide the values of the magnification and the apparent field of view.
-However, you may not know the magnification: you can either go to our magnification calculator or click on advanced mode.
+However, you may not know the magnification: you can either go to our magnification calculator or click on the Calculate the magnification heading.

 There are too many types of telescopes and eyepieces out there to create a comprehensive database of their focal lengths.
 We made two lists with some selected values (the most common in the field); if you can't find the specifications of your set-up, select custom in the drop-down lists.